gristlabs/grist-help/help/creating-doc.md

 *![document-settings](images/document-settings.png){: .screenshot4}*
 {: .screenshot-half }

-There you can find the document's API key, as well as set the default timezone, locale, and currency for the document.
+There you can find the document's ID for API use, as well as set the default timezone, locale, and currency for the document.

 *![document-settings-details](images/document-settings-details.png){: .screenshot4}*
 {: .screenshot-half }